tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

   <img src="{{ site.url }}/img/pitl03/iteration-manual.png" />
 </figure>

-I'm sure you can see where this is heading -- filling the display window requires many more `ellipse` lines.
-Instead of adding these manually, you will make use of Python's `while` loop to add them iteratively.
+I'm sure you can see where this is heading -- filling the display window requires writing many more `ellipse` lines.
+Instead of adding these manually, you will make use of Python’s `while` loop to insert them iteratively.

 ### While Loops

 The `while` loop statement looks and behaves much like the `if`.
-However, the key difference is that the while continues to execute the lines indented beneath it, *until* the condition is no longer true.
+However, the key difference is that the `while` continues to execute the lines indented beneath it *until* the condition is no longer true.

 Comment out your ellipse lines and add a basic `while` structure: